great-expectations/great_expectations/docs/reference/expectations/conditional_expectations.md

 Great Expectations allows you to express such Conditional Expectations via a `row_condition` argument that can be passed to all Dataset Expectations.

-Today, conditional Expectations are available only for the Pandas but not for the Spark and SQLAlchemy backends.
+Today, conditional Expectations are available only for the Pandas, Spark, and SQLAlchemy backends.
 The feature is **experimental**.
 Please expect changes to API as additional backends are supported.

-For Pandas, the `row_condition` argument should be a boolean expression string, which can be passed to `pandas.DataFrame.query()` before Expectation Validation (see the [Pandas docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html).
+When using conditional Expectations the `row_condition` argument should be a boolean expression string.
+For example, in Pandas the `row_condition` will be passed to `pandas.DataFrame.query()` before Expectation Validation (see the [Pandas docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html).

 Additionally, the `condition_parser` argument must be provided, which defines the syntax of conditions.
 Since the